 Use this tool to estimate what your annual heating costs would be using different heating systems.

-1. Look for the row that best describes your current heating system, then
+1. Find the row that best describes your home’s heating system configuration

 Your fuel prices may differ.
 Check here for up-to-date and regional pricing.